-Each year when United States Cancer Statistics is published, we publish updates to previous years' data.
+Each year when United States Cancer Statistics data are released, we update data products with the most recent data submission.
 Users of cancer incidence data published by federal agencies should be mindful of the data submission dates for all data used in their analyses.